Coconut Cake: A towering triple-layer beauty, filled & iced with a fluffy, marshmallow-y frosting, & topped with mounds of sweet shredded coconut.

 *Full-fat (not lite) unsweetened coconut milk is best.

-**Can also be baked as two 8-inch or 9-inch diameter layers, 24 cupcakes, or one 9x13" sheet cake.
+**Can also be baked as two 8-inch or 9-inch diameter layers, 24 cupcakes, one 9×13″ sheet cake, or double the recipe and bake it in a 12-cup bundt pan.
 Adjust bake time as needed.

 Cuisine: American, Southern